Doug Reid (tennis)

 Reid, most active in competitive tennis during the 1950s, competed at all grand slam tournaments during his career.
 His only overseas tour was in 1954 and included a first round loss to Ham Richardson at the U.S. national championships.
 He was later a Victoria Racing Club committee member and bred and raced racehorse Maybe Mahal, Australian Horse of the Year in 1978.
 His brothers Jim and Wayne were both noted sports administrators.

 On 30 May 2014, Douglas Hugh Reid died, leaving behind a legacy that continues to be celebrated in the realms of tennis and horse racing.
-His expertise, dedication, and profound contributions to the Victoria Racing Club and the Australian sporting community remain deeply respected and cherished.
+His expertise, dedication, and profound contributions to the Victoria Racing Club and the Australian sporting community remain respected and cherished.
 The loss of Reid was mourned by his many friends in the racing world, especially at Flemington, where he had left an indelible mark.